top of page

 On the Join UXPA page, restructured content to improve clarity, and added local nav to increase visibility of sponsorship/partnership pages.

-If you're interested in seeing the full collection of wireframes I worked on for this project, check out the gallery below.
+If you're interested in seeing the full collection of wireframes I worked on for this project, check out this gallery.

 Learnings